hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 convolutional filters with increasing depth (11--19 layers) managed to perform so well at a range of computer vision tasks.

+TODO: Needs more writing to better describe VGGNet.

 {{< figure src="/images/projects/placeholder.svg" title="TODO: The architecture of the VGGNet family." >}}

 Note that the last FC layer has 1000 neurons.

-- TODO: Note that they've shared their learnt weights, so we can *transfer* this knowledge over for our purposes.
+TODO: Note that they've shared their learnt weights, so we can *transfer* this knowledge over for our purposes.

-- TODO: Setup an exercise to duplicate this classifier in Keras.
-Turns out this can be done trivially in recent Keras, and this is what we're going to employ henceforth.
+---

+TODO: Replicate CNN tutorial from tensorflow.org.
+Modify to add many other layers to the network (get feeling for types).
+Get annoyed by boilerplate code.
+Redo the exercise in Keras to see how much simpler it is.
+This is what we're going to employ henceforth.

 ## Returning to the style transfer problem